swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 }
 ```

-If a tag is declared as a name constant outside of an extension to the ``Tag``
+If a tag is declared as a named constant outside of an extension to the ``Tag``
 type (for example, at the root of a file or in another unrelated type
 declaration), it cannot be applied to test functions or test suites.
 The
 following declarations are unsupported: